cosmos72/schemesh/doc/comparison_with_other_shells.md

-Schemesh is intended as an interactive shell and REPL: it supports line editing, autocompletion, searchable history, aliases, builtins, a customizable prompt, and automatic loading of `~/.config/schemesh/repl_init.ss`.
+Schemesh is intended as an interactive shell and REPL: it supports line editing, autocompletion, searchable history, aliases, builtins, customizable prompts, and automatic loading of `~/.config/schemesh/repl_init.ss`.

 Most importantly, it also has job control (CTRL+Z, `fg`, `bg` etc.) and recognizes and extends Unix shell syntax for starting, redirecting and composing jobs.